tarnjit458/HomeFinder/ProjectJournal.md

 3) No tasks are blocked for me right now.

 10/5
 1) I worked on the basic design of the UML component diagram for the Role and User.

 2) I will work on coding the basic structure of the Login/Register page.

 3) No tasks are blocked for me right now.

+10/12
+1) I worked on creating the Login page component.

+2) I will be researching on how to connect the react frontend with the django backend.

+3) No tasks are blocked for me right now.